 Focus Four Hazards Training Requirements

-All lessons for the Focus Four Hazards are required to use the following terminal (TO) and enabling (EO) objectives:
+Each lesson for Focus Four Hazard are supposed to use following terminal objectives (TO) and Enabling Objectives (EO)

 EO 1: Identify major hazards

 EO 4: Recognize employer requirements to protect workers from these hazards

 The above mentioned objectives are expected as student outcomes, trainers:

 - May not vary from the course objectives while planning the training session and

 - Should follow participatory training model by effectively applying training techniques

 - Ensure the objectives are measures by validating student’s achievement